 Sign up to our free daily email for the latest royal and entertainment news, interesting opinion, expert advice on styling and beauty trends, and no-nonsense guides to the health and wellness questions you want answered.

 Thank you for signing up to .
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.

 Adelaide Cottage in Windsor might not be the most well-known royal residence, but it is the place the Cambridge family now call home.

-- The Duke and Duchess of Cambridge are said to be considering a move to Berkshire to be nearer the Queen.
+- The Duke and Duchess of Cambridge made the move to Berkshire to reside in Windsor's Adelaide Cottage.

 Where is Adelaide Cottage, Windsor?

 Located on the eastern side of the Windsor Castle grounds, Adelaide Cottage is in Windsor Home Park, in Berkshire.
 This private royal park is looked after by the Crown Estate and Adelaide Cottage is very close to St George's Chapel where Prince Philip's funeral was held in 2021 and where Prince Harry and Meghan Markle's wedding ceremony and that of Princess Eugenie and Jack Brooksbank took place.